The past, present and future of contactless payments

 Contactless cards contain a long, thin wire coiled around the edges of the plastic.
-The function of that wire is two-fold, it acts as an antenna in order to wirelessly transmit the chip’s information to the POS terminal, and also fuels the chip with power thanks to a magnetic field generated by the terminal.
+The function of that wire is two-fold: it acts as an antenna in order to wirelessly transmit the chip’s information to the credit card machine, and also fuels the chip with power thanks to a magnetic field generated by the terminal.
 The wire connects to the chip through a secondary chip underneath it, transmitting the necessary information (such as account number) to the terminal, which in turn sends it to the bank to make the transaction.

-Of course, the tech would only be popularised a few years later, when Oyster famously used it to provide its customers with contactless cards for bus and underground travels.
+Of course, this type of technology would only be popularised a few years later, when Oyster famously used it to provide its customers with contactless cards for bus and underground travels in the UK.

-While there were several attempts to use it for payment purposes, most didn’t really take off until 2007, when Barclays implemented it into a line of debit cards for the UK and later EU market.
+While there were several attempts to use it for payment purposes, most didn’t really take off until 2007, when Barclays implemented it into a line of debit cards for the UK, and later, the EU market.

-Naturally, it turned out that a lot of people really enjoy the idea of paying for stuff by simply swiping their card over the POS terminal instead of going over the needlessly long process of inserting it, waiting for the chip to be read, inputting PIN, etc.
+Naturally, it turned out that a lot of people really enjoy the idea of paying for things by simply swiping their card over the POS terminal instead of going over the needlessly long process of inserting it, waiting for the chip to be read, inputting a PIN, etc.

-Within a year, VISA, Mastercard and Europay all released their own versions within a year, and eventually teamed up to patent the technology and set a security standard for all contactless cards known as EMV (three guesses as to why they settled on that name).
+Within a year, Europay, Mastercard and VISA all released their own versions, and eventually teamed up to patent the technology and set a security standard for all contactless cards known as EMV (three guesses as to why they settled on that name).

 As it turns out, quite a lot.

 Still, there’s good news for fans of paying by tapping.
-On average it takes less than two years between the technology being introduced in a market and it being adopted by most of the population.
-So by 2020, it’s safe to say that a whole lot more of the world will go contactless, in terms of UK Finance’s UK Payment Market Summary 2019.
+On average, it takes less than two years between the technology being introduced in a market and it being adopted by most of the population.
+So by 2028, it’s safe to say that the UK, and ultimately, larger parts of the world, will go contactless, in terms of UK Finance’s UK Payment Market Summary 2019.

 Maybe it’s as simple as more people having contactless cards, or perhaps the functionality will continue to evolve.

-After all, ten years ago few could have imagined sending payments by tapping their phone to a POS terminal, but now it’s an everyday reality for many of us.
+After all, ten years ago, few could have imagined sending payments by tapping their phone on a POS terminal, but now it’s an everyday reality for many of us.

 What new methods of payments will become adopted, and how can merchants prepare for them?